· · AI

 Document Type replaces the second level of folders.
 Report, Policy, Template, SOP, Contract, Proposal.
 Pick categories that match how people actually ask for documents, not how your filing system evolved over the years.

 Status matters more than most teams realize.
 Draft, Active, Archived, Superseded.
-Without this column, Claude has no way to distinguish your current operating procedures from the version you abandoned two years ago.
+Without this column, Claude has basically no way to distinguish your current operating procedures from the version you abandoned two years ago.
 It will happily surface the old one if it matches the query better.

 Last Verified Date is the column nobody thinks to add until they realize their AI assistant is citing a compliance document from 2019.
 Set a review cadence.
 Update this field when someone confirms the document is still current.